peppapig450/FashionCrawler/README.md

 ## Project Plan

 ### To-Do List
-- [ ] Pass search term to program via command line or pop-up input.
+- [X] Pass search term to program via command line or pop-up input.
+- [ ] Beautiful soup to parse the prices.
 - [ ] Output in either csv or json.